n8fury/E-commerce/README.md

 - Description: Update user by ID.
 - Usage: This endpoint allows you to update a specific user's details based on their unique ID.
 It accepts new data, including an optional image upload for the user profile.

+### 7. `POST /api/auth/login`

+- Description: User login.
+- Usage: This endpoint allows users to log in to the system.
+It requires a username/email and password for authentication.

 </br>
 Once the server is running, you can access the e-commerce application by navigating to `